Fulwing/Weather/README.md

     AWS_IOT_MY_THING_NAME = "Your Thing Name"
     ```

-    - For the `host`, get it from [AWS IoT Console](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/home) under settings.
+    - For the `host`, get it from [AWS IoT Console](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/home) under settings, you will see Endpoint, which is your host.

-    - Put the downloaded files from the connection kit under the `RPI-to-IOT` directory.
+    - Unzip and put the downloaded files from the connection kit under the `RPI-to-IOT` directory.

 3. Change the Thing name to the name you gave to your thing.
 Don't change the Client ID.